 • 3 signed letters of recommendation

-• Copy of Indiana RN license
+• Copy of Indian RN license

 • Copy of Indiana APRN license